Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/tutorial_DynOmics.md

 [![image-center](../assets/images/600px/DynOmics5.png){: .align-center}](../assets/images/DynOmics5.png)
 {: style="font-size: medium;"}

-Next, head over to `Mean-Square Fluctuations of Residues`.
-On this page, you will see two visualizations of the protein, labelled "Theoretical B-Factors" and "Experimental B-Factors" as well as the B-factor plot.
-Recall that theoretical B-factors are calculated during the GNM analysis while the experimental B-factors are included in the PDB.
+Next, return to DynOmics and click `Mean-Square Fluctuations of Residues`.
+On this page, you will see two visualizations of the protein, labeled `Theoretical B-Factors` and `Experimental B-Factors` as well as the B-factor plot.
+Recall that theoretical B-factors are calculated during GNM analysis, whereas experimental B-factors are included in the PDB.
 On the bottom, we can see the plot of the B-factors across the entire protein split into chains.

 [![image-center](../assets/images/600px/DynOmics6.png){: .align-center}](../assets/images/DynOmics6.png)
 {: style="font-size: medium;"}

-The next result page is `Selected Modes - Color-coded Diagrams`.
-Here, we can see the shape of each individual slow mode or an average of slowest 1-2, 1-3, or 1-10.
-Again, we can see a wide peak that corresponds to the RBD of the S protein.
-You can also click on the plot to highlight the residue on the interactive visualizations.
+The next result page we will visit is `Selected Modes - Color-coded Diagrams`.
+On this page, we can see the shape of each individual mode, or an average of the "slowest" two, three, or ten modes.
+As we saw earlier in the main text, we can see a wide peak that corresponds to the RBD of the spike protein.
+Clicking the plot highlights the residue on the interactive visualizations.

 [![image-center](../assets/images/600px/DynOmics7.png){: .align-center}](../assets/images/DynOmics7.png)
 {: style="font-size: medium;"}